bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

     const STORAGE_TYPE: StorageType = StorageType::Table;

     fn register_component_hooks(hooks: &mut ComponentHooks) {
-        // Whenever this component is removed, or an entity with this component is respawned... hooks.on_remove(|mut world, targeted_entity, _component_id|{
+        // Whenever this component is removed, or an entity with this component is despawned... hooks.on_remove(|mut world, targeted_entity, _component_id|{
             // Grab the data that's about to be removed let targetable = world.get::<Targetable>(targeted_entity).unwrap();